brahim121999/Datathon-FME/README.md

 ## Respository Description

 This repository contains one main jupyter notebook which was used on **Kaggle** to get our best score **_0.80335_**.
-The is also a folder entitled data which is filled with the projects data and some data crated by us to meet our needs.
+There is also a folder entitled data which is filled with the projects data and some data crated by us to meet our needs.